Things To Do In Timisoara, Romania

 Always choose to travel with a registered taxi; some companies you can trust are Euro Taxi, Radio Taxi, and Tudo Taxi.

-A bus from the airport costs about 2.5 LEI (or about one Euro).
-The bus that connects the airport to the city center is E4 (Express 4).
+A bus from the airport connects the airport to the city center is E4 (Express 4).
 You can buy the bus ticket at the airport, or you can also check this site.

 It is also possible to land in Belgrade; the Belgrade airport is about 180 km from Timisoara.
-In this case, booking a private transfer in advance might be more convenient.
+In this case, booking a private transfer in advance might be more convenient for you.

-Some travelers choose to reach the city by train; for instance, international trains are arriving to Timisoara Nord (the city’s central station) from Vienna, Budapest, Sofia, Bratislava, Prague, Berlin, or Hamburg.
+Or you could choose to reach the city by train; for instance, international trains arrive at Timisoara Nord (the city’s central station) from Vienna, Budapest, Sofia, Bratislava, Prague, Berlin, or Hamburg.

 General Info About Timisoara